 On November 26, another military convoy of the International Coalition reached the Syrian Democratic Forces (SDF).
 The convoy consisted of more than hundred vehicles with military equipment and oil tankers (SMART News).
-On November 27, armed forces of the US-led International Coalition built up the first observation towers on the Syrian-Turkish border near the city of Tall Abyad which is close to Raqqah.
-The International Coalition had announced to install them to counteract further escalation between the Turkish army and PYD forces (SMART News, The Syrian Observer).
+On November 27, armed forces of the US-led International Coalition built up the first observation towers on the Syrian-Turkish border near the city of Tall Abyad, close to Raqqah.
+The International Coalition had announced it would be installing them to counteract further escalation between the Turkish army and PYD forces (SMART News, The Syrian Observer).
 On November 27, SMART News reported on a meeting between the Arab Coalition led by Saudi Arabia, the US-led International Coalition, and members of the SDF.
 The meeting, which is said to have taken place in ʿAyn al‑ʿArab (Kobanî), was about the future of the East Euphrates region.
 The SDF and the PYD’s Self-Administration denied the implementation of the meeting (SMART News).

-On November 28, tribal leaders in Manbij publicly criticized the increased forcible recruitment of civilians by the SDF (SMART News).
-On the same day, the SDF sent three hundred fighters of the so-called Manbij Military Council (MMC) and the Revolutionary Army into eastern Syria to Deir ez-Zawr to fight ISIS (SMART News).
+On November 28, tribal leaders in Manbij publicly criticized the increased forced recruitment of civilians by the SDF (SMART News).
+On the same day, the SDF sent three hundred fighters of the so-called Manbij Military Council (MMC) and the Revolutionary Army to Deir ez-Zawr, in eastern Syria, to fight ISIS (SMART News).
 According to media reports, forces of the People’s Defense Units (YPG) of the PYD installed explosive bodies and mines in streets and private homes in Ra’s al-‘Ayn (Serê Kaniyê).
 There were similar reports prior to the invasion of the Turkish army and the withdrawal of the YPG from ʿAfrin (ARK News).

 On December 1, thirty trucks loaded with diesel crossed the border between the SDF-controlled province of Raqqah and the province of Homs, which is under the control of the Syrian regime (SMART News).